Parabolic Deligne-Lusztig varieties: An example: ribbon categories

+Finally, an automorphism $\phi$ of $(W,S)$ (that is, an automorphism of $W$ which preserves $S$) extends naturally to an automorphism of $(B^+,\bS)$ given by $\bs\mapsto\phi(\bs)$ which preserves the Garside family $\bW$. \end{example}

-In the context of an Artin monoid $(B^+,\bS)$ (see Example \ref{artin monoids}) we want to study the conjugates and the normalizer of a parabolic submonoid (the submonoid generated by a subset of the atoms $\bS$).
-The ``ribbon'' category that we consider in this section occurs in the work of Paris \cite{paris} and Godelle \cite{godelle} on this topic.
-In Section \ref{section 8} we will attach parabolic Deligne-Lusztig varieties to the morphisms of the ribbon category and endomorphisms of these varieties to morphisms in the conjugacy category of this ribbon category.
+\begin{example} Another example, attached to the same Artin braid group $B$ as the above example, is the {\em dual braid monoid} introduced by David Bessis (see \cite{bessis1}), whose construction can be extended to well-generated finite complex reflection groups. \end{example} The constructions of this section apply to the study, in the semi-direct product of an Artin monoid $(B^+,\bS)$ by an automorphism stabilizing $\bS$, of the conjugates and normalizer of a ``parabolic'' submonoid --- the submonoid generated by a subset of the atoms $\bS$.
+The ``ribbon category'' that we consider occurs, when the automorphism is the identity, in the work of Paris \cite{paris} and Godelle \cite{godelle} on this topic.
+In Section \ref{section 8} we will attach parabolic Deligne-Lusztig varieties to elements of the ribbon category and endomorphisms of these varieties to elements of the conjugacy category of this ribbon category.

-Since most results work in the more general situation of a Garside monoid and a parabolic submonoid we will place ourselves in this context.

-\begin{definition}Let $M$ be a (cancellative) right-Noetherian monoid which admits local right lcm's.
-We say that a submonoid $M'$ is \emph{parabolic} if it is closed by left-divisor and right-lcm. \end{definition}